joaoag/madcoders_makersbnb/README.md

 ### Database ###

 5. If you do not have it already, install *psql* on your local machine.
-Connect to your database and create two of them to be able to run the test and the app.<br/>
+Connect to your database and create two of them to be able to run the test and the app, using the `CREATE DATABASE databasename;` command.<br/>
 Make one called *makers_bnb_development* and one called *makers_bnb_test*.<br/>

 ```shell